AguaClara/HFFVFDC/Manual.md

 To create the 1" float, the team cut 1" PVC pipe into 3, 13" pieces using the bandsaw and hackzall and glued a strip of PVC sheet that was cut using the bandsaw to either end of all three pipes, with 1" arbitrary spacing between each pipe.
 The team used this design because, after calculating the required length of the float had it been just one pipe, it was clear that it would be too long for proper function both in the tank the team is using for testing and in the distribution tank itself.
 By using three pipes instead of one, the team was able to decrease the overall length of the float by three, which better accommodates the testing tank.

 The team originally found that a float of just one 1" diameter pipe would have to be 35.05" long.
 To get the length for the three-pipe float the team simply divided by three to get an approximate length of 12" and decided to round up to 13" to account for any errors made in finding the required buoyant force.
-Since a larger float provides the potential for more buoyant force, but will still only provide what is needed, it was not an issue to round up.
+The team chose to overestimate the length instead of underestimate to make sure the buoyant force of the float would be large enough to support the weight of the float valve.
 <div class="alert alert-block alert-danger">
-Hmm this last sentence is worded a little strangley.
+Hmm this last sentence is worded a little strangely.
 I understand that you mean to say rounding up if more conservative because the float is more likely to float, but it is a little vague and wishy washy

+addressed - julia
 </div>

 The spacing between the pipes was required because the center float pipe was hose clamped to the top of the slider pipe and part of the notch at the top of the slider pipe would block the other two pipes had there not been space between them.
 In the 2" float spacing between pipes is not required as seen in the pictures.